OrMacc/claude-mcp-mongodb-integration/README.md

   }
 }
 ```
-Replace the {mongoUri_Node.js} part with your Node.js connection sting from mongo atlas https://www.mongodb.com/docs/guides/atlas/connection-string/
+**Replace the <mongoUri_Node.js> part with your  MongoDB_URI (for Node.js) connection sting that you got above.**

 <img width="1720" alt="image" src="https://github.com/user-attachments/assets/d957d2b2-787d-48cf-8e44-8e09c44f1551" />

 ⸻

-⚙️ Connect the Tool in Claude
-	1. Open the Claude desktop app
-	2. Go to Settings → Tools
-	3. Click “Connect to a Tool”
-	4. Select mongo-mcp
+Relaunch Claude - Sometimes it takes 2-3 time of relaunching to see the MCP tools.
+If everything is correct, you should see an icon of a Hammer and a number (8 tools) next to Claude text box

-	5. If everything is correct, Claude will now have access to your MongoDB database
+Claude will now have access to your MongoDB database

 ⸻